adrian-wojcik/SDA-repository/README.md

                 print(item)
          break

-# Create a gema "MASTERMIND" where player has to guess number from range(0,100) that program randomly choose.
+# Create a game "MASTERMIND" where player has to guess number from range(0,100) that program randomly choose.

     import math
     import random